MultiplEYE-COST/wg1-experiment-implementation/README.md

 This repository contains the code for a MultiplEYE eye-tracking-while-reading experiment for multiple languages.
 After you have read this README make sure to read the relevant files in the guidelines folder.
 There exists a MARKDOWN and a HTML version of the guidelines.
 Both are exactly the same.
+You can read whatever format you prefer.
+Also for this README, there exist two versions.

 If you would like to contribute, please read the following guidelines: [CONTRIBUTING.md](guidelines/markdown/CONTRIBUTING.md) and contact [multipleye@cl.uzh.ch](mailto:multipleye@cl.uzh.ch).